Blockchain Healthcare Conference Showcases Skepticism and Promise

 Manual validation of all records from the plethora of brick-and-mortar and virtual institutions is a complex, time consuming, and highly inefficient process.
 Consequently, a myriad of healthcare compliance, recruiting, and consultancies have positioned themselves right in the middle of this profitable mess to manually validate credentials, references, etc., unnecessarily driving up healthcare costs.

 The solution?
 A healthcare provider credential and reputation blockchain.
-One of the core characteristics of blockchain is the elimination of the middleman or intermediary.
+One of the core characteristics of blockchain #technology is the elimination of the middleman or intermediary.
 The healthcare provider credential and reputation blockchain would record and maintain the immutable and authentic record of a doctor, nurse, or other healthcare professional’s credentials and reputation, providing the industry with one open record of providers’ educational attainment, licensing, and professional reputation, thereby eliminating the need for middlemen.

 Moreover, it is envisioned that this same credential and reputation blockchain would be used by educational institutions, hospitals, clinics, continuing education programs, certification groups, law enforcement, etc. Essentially these institutions become “peers” on a peer-to-peer network or blockchain.
 Participating in the blockchain would earn these institutions digital currency for validating and adding “blocks” to the network that are linked to digital educational certificates or other authentication constructs issued by the institutions.
 These blocks would be a permanent record and might include expired notices for timed-boxed credentials.